 The Baltimore Animal Rescue and Care Shelter, Inc. (BARCS) is a nonprofit shelter that accepts and cares for all animals in need and promotes responsible pet ownership for a more humane community in Baltimore City.

 Yes, BARCS is a private 501(c)3 organization.
 While we do receive a grant from Baltimore City each year for our intake and care contract with Baltimore City Animal Control, a majority of our budget is comprised of private donations.
 Our EIN number is 86-1130456.
 We are registered and rated Platinum on Guide Star.

 What is BARCS' relationship with Baltimore's Bureau of Animal Control?

-While BARCS and Baltimore City Animal control share the same building, BARCS is a private, nonprofit organization.
-Baltimore City Animal Control does not operate a shelter and care facility, those duties are contracted out to BARCS.
-Animal Control is responsible for Health Code enforcement (complaints, compliance with laws, etc), and investigating animal neglect, cruelty and animal bite cases.
+While BARCS and Baltimore City Animal Control share the same building, BARCS is a private, nonprofit organization.
+Baltimore City Animal Control does not operate a shelter and care facility; those duties are contracted out to BARCS.
+Animal Control is responsible for health code enforcement (complaints, compliance with laws, etc.) and investigations regarding animal neglect, cruelty and animal bites.
 BARCS is responsible for all shelter operations and programs, including: housing and care for shelter animals; lost and found; pet licenses; adoptions; volunteer; foster; rescue; and low-cost vaccination and microchip clinics.
 Once Animal Control brings an animal to the shelter, BARCS assumes responsibility for the care of that animal.
 BARCS also houses and cares for animals held for hearings and investigations.